navjot0079/navjot0079/README.md

 ---

 ### 🚀 Highlights
-- 🧱 Experienced with **MERN & Next.js stacks** for full-scale production apps
+- 🧱 Experienced with **MERN & React.js stacks** for full-scale production apps
-- 🌍 Exploring **AI + backend** integrations for smarter user experiences
 - 💡 Open-source enthusiast — always eager to learn, share, and contribute
 - 🧭 Driven by one goal: **build, ship, and scale meaningful software**